 Most people tend to be more dramatic and less accurate when speaking.
 This allows them to be heard over competing voices.
 Frequent repetition is used … frequently.
 People also fill their speech with meaningless phrases, such as “when you think about things,” because they are actually thinking about things, such as what to say next.
 One of the biggest drawbacks to writing this way is increased word count for the amount of content.
 This may be at the root of my friend’s perception “that really slows you down” when reading a book written in this manner.

-The use of “verbal jargon” also slows down the reader.
-These current catch phrases and regional interjections set the tone for the text, but contribute little or nothing to the meaning.
-Now don’t get me wrong; tone is necessary in writing.
+Use of current catch phrases and regional interjections set the tone for the text, but often contribute little or nothing to the meaning.
+Don’t get me wrong; tone is necessary in writing.
 Much of how we interpret what people say is by listening to their tone of voice.
-But there is no audible tone in writing.So writing requires greater clarity and economy of words to achieve the same impact as spoken words.
-Write like you speak, with lots of verbal jargon, you may be understood by your neighbor today.
-But remove the reader a few years, a few hundred miles, or a few rungs on the socioeconomic ladder, and it becomes harder work to read what you have written.
+Because there is no audible tone in writing it requires some unique phrases to achieve the same impact as vocal inflections.

 A good verbal storyteller using lots of “colorful language” may be able to appeal to people in their region.
 Appealing to a larger crowd requires more.
 Write like you speak, with smatterings of colloquialisms, and you may be understood by your neighbor today.
 But remove the reader a few years, a few hundred miles, or a few rungs on the socioeconomic ladder, and suddenly it becomes hard work to read what you have written.
 If the content is not worth the effort, people stop reading.